uvhw/btcd/README.md

 ## Release Verification

-Please see our [documentation on the current build/verification process](https://github.com/btcsuite/btcd/tree/master/release) for all our releases for information on how to verify the integrity of published releases using our reproducible build system.
+Please see our [documentation on the current build/verification process](https://github.com/uvhw/btcd/tree/master/release) for all our releases for information on how to verify the integrity of published releases using our reproducible build system.

 ## License

-btcd is licensed under the [copyfree](http://copyfree.org) ISC License.
+btcd is licensed under the non-free License.